thoughtbot/factory_bot/README.md

 Dependent Attributes
 --------------------

-Attributes can be based on the values of other attributes using the proxy that is yieled to lazy attribute blocks:
+Attributes can be based on the values of other attributes using the proxy that is yielded to lazy attribute blocks:

     factory :user do
       first_name 'Joe'